 -Operations JEG is displayed vertically between dual listers.
 It is designed to be user-centered.
 As such, it is tuned to my workflow and might not be of use to many other users.
 You can create your own from the source toolbar buttons based on your workflow.
 A screen shot is included of my standard and alternate listers.

-A number of special purpose toolbars can be called up and displayed when needed.
-Seven are included.
+A number of special purpose toolbars can be called up and displayed when needed, 9 are included.
+They provide the common activities all in one place for these features in Opus:

 -Flat View, Columns, Group and Sort JEG

--View Modes JEG JEG
+-View Modes JEG

 For the navigation processes, five methods are used: